 Keeping Your Battery Charged

-If you’re like me… being tired = becoming cranky and low energy=low ideas.
-This month I share practical and realistic ways to help you restore and maintain your energy level.
+If you’re like me… being tired = becoming cranky (or is it ‘hangry?’) and low energy = low ideas.
+Avoid being tired and low energy with the collection of practical and realistic ways to help restore and maintain your energy level.

 Before Going to Work